Municipalities of El Salvador: Post independence

 The Constitution of 1886 established the character of popular elections in the municipal government.
-On May 8, 1897, the National Assembly emitted a Law of the Municipal Branch which was sanctioned by the executive office on May 16.
-On April 28, 1908 another Law of the Municipal Branch was issued.
+On 8 May 1897, the National Assembly emitted a Law of the Municipal Branch which was sanctioned by the executive office on 16 May.
+On 28 April 1908 another Law of the Municipal Branch was issued.
 The Constitution of 1939 passed the election of local governments to the executive office, but in the constitutional reforms made in 1945 and in the Constitution of 1950, political autonomy was returned to the municipalities.

 Requirements for creating a municipality

 According to Chapter I, Title IV of the Municipal Code, the requirements for the creation of a municipality are: